 Figure 7 Floating DS1

 Intermediate Timed DS1: A foreign utility’s DS1 is groomed through a local utility’s intermediate DCS that is timed from or referenced to the local utility’s PRS (see Figure 8).
-This requires both utilities to use high-level synchronization (see Section V-B) or slips will occur on the DS1.
+This requires both utilities to use high-level synchronization (see Section V-B), or slips will occur on the DS1.